Auron Therapeutics

 Seed Round in 2022

-CoV Biotechnology is an early-stage biotechnology company dedicated to addressing the challenges posed by the evolving and mutating nature of the coronavirus.
-The company develops booster vaccines and therapeutics specifically aimed at combating variants of the SARS-2 beta coronavirus.
-By focusing on creating vaccines that offer protection against both current and future variants, as well as potential crossovers of related coronaviruses from animals to humans, CoV Biotechnology aims to provide broad-spectrum solutions.
-This approach enables the development of vaccines and therapeutic antibodies that can safeguard against future coronavirus pandemics.
+CoV Biotechnology is an early-stage biotechnology company dedicated to addressing the challenges posed by the evolving and mutating nature of coronaviruses.
+The company develops booster vaccines and therapeutics specifically designed to combat variants of the SARS-2 beta coronavirus.
+By focusing on creating vaccines that offer broad-spectrum protection against both current and future variants, as well as potential zoonotic crossovers from animals to humans, CoV Biotechnology aims to provide effective solutions to enhance immunity and reduce the impact of future coronavirus pandemics.

 Capstan Therapeutics